Sunbird-cQube/cQube_Base/README.md

 - Navigate to the directory where cQube has been downloaded or cloned
 ```
 cd cQube/ansible/installation_scripts/
-git checkout release-1.2.1
+git checkout release-1.3
 ```
 - Copy the config.yml.template to config.yml
 `cp config.yml.template config.yml`
+- Edit using `nano config.yml`
+- Fill the configuration details for the below mentioned list in `config.yml` (* all the values are mandatory)
-- This script installs the cQube components in a sequence as mentioned below:
+- cQube installation process installs the components in a sequence as mentioned below:
   - Installs Ansible
   - Installs Openjdk
   - Installs Python, pip and flask